Managing Cyber Security Risks in Your Supply Chain: 4 Examples of Attacks

 Let’s Look at a Few Examples of High Profile Businesses That Have Been Hit in This Way:

-1. Target HVAC incursion 2014
+1. Target HVAC Incursion 2014

 Think of supply chains and you immediately start going through lists of vendors and logistics partners.
 But the modern Internet of Things can spin webs that connect your systems with others that might not spring immediately to mind.
 Target, the US retailer, fell victim to just such a vulnerability in 2014.

-Fazio Mechanical Services is a Pennsylvania-based mechanical contractor that specialises in the design, installation and maintenance of supermarket refrigeration and HVAC systems.
+Fazio Mechanical Services is a Pennsylvania-based mechanical contractor that specializes in the design, installation and maintenance of supermarket refrigeration and HVAC systems.
 Part of the company’s role was to monitor temperatures in stores, and to do that, it needed remote access to Target networks.

 This doesn’t satisfactorily explain how hackers were able to gain access to sensitive payment systems, but that is exactly what they did.
 The criminals purloined details of 40 million debit and credit card accounts used to make purchases at Target over a period of just under three weeks in late 2013.